hongyuanmei/HMEIatJHU.github.io/_pages/recruitment.md

 Welcome!
 Thank you for your interest in working with me.

-Below is a list of research projects that I have been or will be doing.
+I am generally interested in ***all kinds of machine learning problems*** and I'd be thrilled to work with you if you bring up your own research topics to me.
-If any of them is interesting to you, please send your application to <hongyuan@ttic.edu>.
+If you'd like to, please send your application to <hongyuan@ttic.edu>.
 Your application should include
 - your up-to-date CV;
 - 1~3 contacts for (if needed) reference letters;
-- the specific project(s) that you'd like to work on, and why you like them;
+- what you'd like to work on, and why you do;
-- a short description about your background and how it has prepared you for the project(s).
+- a short description about your background and how it has prepared you for your research interests.

+Of course, you might be a technically strong student that has genuine interest in research but doesn't know where to start.
+In that case, I would highly recommend you think about the following projects that I am currently working on.

 #### Event Sequence Modeling